thesse1/webmethods-api-gateway-staging/README.md

 ### wm_{test_}apigw_staging_configure_config, build, dev_int, dev_ext, stage_int, stage_ext, prod_int and prod_ext

-These pipelines will import the API Gateway configuration assets on the CONFIG, BUILD, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT or PROD-EXT environment.
+These pipelines will import the API Gateway configuration assets on the CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT or PROD_EXT environment.

 The following parameters can/must be provided for this pipeline: